CBTS-cloud-transformation/terraform-training/README.md

 Understand the lifecycle of terraform.
 What is terraform `init`, `plan` and `apply`.

-#### Launching an Azure Virtual Machine Instance
+#### Launching a Virtual Machine

-Take your skills up a notch by provisioning a Virtual Machine instance on Azure using Terraform.
-Explore attributes like instance sku, os, and tags to customize your instance.
+Take your skills up a notch by provisioning a Virtual Machine using Terraform.
+Explore attributes like ami, sku, os, and tags to customize your instance.

 #### Terraform State Basics

 Understand the importance of Terraform state files.
 Learn about desired and current states, and how Terraform manages these states to ensure infrastructure consistency.

-## Day 2: Advanced Terraform Configuration
+## Advanced Terraform Configuration

-#### Understanding Providers and Resources
+### Understanding Providers and Resources

 Deepen your knowledge of providers and resources.
 Explore the role of different providers for various cloud platforms and understand how resources define infrastructure components.